GongT/baobao/@idlebox/common/etc/common.api.md

 // @public
 export function globalSingletonStrong<T>(symbol: symbol | string): T | undefined;

+// Warning: (ae-missing-release-tag) "hasGlobal" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const hasGlobal: boolean;

+// Warning: (ae-missing-release-tag) "hasProcess" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const hasProcess: boolean;

+// Warning: (ae-missing-release-tag) "hasWindow" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const hasWindow: boolean;

 // Warning: (ae-forgotten-export) The symbol "IConstructorOf" needs to be exported by the entry point __create_index.generated.d.ts
 // Warning: (ae-forgotten-export) The symbol "IHooks" needs to be exported by the entry point __create_index.generated.d.ts
 // Warning: (ae-missing-release-tag) "hookClass" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)